kexinhuang12345/DeepPurpose/README.md

 <h3 align="center">
-<p> A Drug-Target Interaction & Property Prediction Toolkit <br> with state-of-the-art Deep Learning Methods </br></h3>
+<p> A Deep Learning Library for Compound and Protein Modeling <br>DTI, Drug Property, PPI, DDI, Protein Function Prediction<br></h3>
 <h4 align="center">
-<p> and its Applications in Drug Repurposing, Virtual Screening, QSAR and More </h4>
+<p> Applications in Drug Repurposing, Virtual Screening, QSAR, Side Effect Prediction and More </h4>

 ---

-This repository hosts DeepPurpose, a Deep Learning Based Drug-Target Interaction and Property Prediction Toolkit with Applications in Drug Repurposing and Virtual Screening, QSAR and more molecular modeling tasks (using PyTorch).
-It allows very easy usage (only one line of code!) for non-computational domain researchers to be able to obtain a list of potential drugs using deep learning while facilitating deep learning method research in this topic by providing a flexible framework (less than 10 lines of codes!) and baselines.
+This repository hosts DeepPurpose, a Deep Learning Based Molecular Modeling and Prediction Toolkit on Drug-Target Interaction Prediction, Compound Property Prediction, Protein-Protein Interaction Prediction, and Protein Function prediction (using PyTorch).
+We focus on DTI and its applications in Drug Repurposing and Virtual Screening, but support various other molecular encoding tasks.
+It allows very easy usage (several lines of codes only) to facilitate deep learning for life science research.

 ### News!
+- [09/20] DeepPurpose has now supported three more tasks: DDI, PPI and Protein Function Prediction!
+You can simply call `from DeepPurpose import DDI/PPI/ProteinPred` to use, checkout examples below!
 - [07/20] A simple web UI for DTI prediction can be created under 10 lines using [Gradio](https://github.com/gradio-app/gradio)!
 A demo is provided [here](https://github.com/kexinhuang12345/DeepPurpose/blob/master/DEMO/web_ui_gradio.ipynb).
 - [07/20] A [blog](https://towardsdatascience.com/drug-discovery-with-deep-learning-under-10-lines-of-codes-742ee306732a) is posted on the Towards Data Science Medium column, check this out!
 - [07/20] Two tutorials are online to go through DeepPurpose's framework to do drug-target interaction prediction and drug property prediction ([DTI](Tutorial_1_DTI_Prediction.ipynb), [Drug Property](Tutorial_2_Drug_Property_Pred_Assay_Data.ipynb)).
 - [05/20] Support drug property prediction for screening data that does not have target proteins such as bacteria!
 An example using RDKit2D with DNN for training and repurposing for pseudomonas aeruginosa (MIT AI Cures's [open task](https://www.aicures.mit.edu/data)) is provided as a [demo](DEMO/Drug_Property_Prediction_Bacterial_Activity-RDKit2D_MIT_AiCures.ipynb).
 - [05/20] Now supports hyperparameter tuning via Bayesian Optimization through the [Ax platform](https://ax.dev/)!
 A demo is provided in [here](DEMO/Drug_Property_Pred-Ax-Hyperparam-Tune.ipynb).

 ### Features

-- For non-computational researchers, ONE line of code from raw data to output drug repurposing/virtual screening result, aiming to allow wet-lab biochemists to leverage the power of deep learning.
-The result is ensembled from five pretrained deep learning models!

 - For computational researchers, 15+ powerful encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN, transformers to message passing graph neural network, with 50+ combined models!
 Most of the combinations of the encodings are not yet in existing works.
 All of these under 10 lines but with lots of flexibility!
 Switching encoding is as simple as changing the encoding names!

+- For non-computational researchers, ONE line of code from raw data to output drug repurposing/virtual screening result, aiming to allow wet-lab biochemists to leverage the power of deep learning.
+The result is ensembled from five pretrained deep learning models!

 - Realistic and user-friendly design:
+	- support DTI, DDI, PPI, molecular property prediction, protein function predictions!
 	- automatic identification to do drug target binding affinity (regression) or drug target interaction prediction (binary) task.
 	- support cold target, cold drug settings for robust model evaluations and support single-target high throughput sequencing assay data setup.
 	- many dataset loading/downloading/unzipping scripts to ease the tedious preprocessing, including antiviral, COVID19 targets, BindingDB, DAVIS, KIBA, ...